Jesusg43/Windows-Server-2019-Administration/Documentation/LAB_01_Deploying_Windows_Server_2019_In_VirtualBox.md

-Documentation on how to setup Windows Server 2019 in VirtualBox for homelabbing
+# Documentation on how to setup Windows Server 2019 in VirtualBox for homelabbing
+## Diagram